thecmdradama/documentation/source/guides/database.rst

 Step 4.
 Grant privileges to the pufferpanel database to the pufferpanel user GRANT ALL PRIVILEGES ON DATABASE pufferpanel TO pufferpanel;

-Important: If you have the PostgreSQL server on a separate host to the panel, you will need to also do the following to allow remote access to the database.
+Important: If you have the PostgreSQL server on a separate host to the panel, you will need to do the following to allow remote access to the database.

 Navigate to /etc/postgresql/12/main and edit pg_hba.conf

 Add the following line below "# IPv4 LAN connections:"

 host    pufferpanel     pufferpanel     192.168.0.0/16           md5
-Note: You must use the network/subnet notation.

 Step 5.
 Navigate to /etc/pufferpanel and edit the config.json.
 Change